Life is filled with ups and downs. Arizona Family Counseling Family Coaching is here to help your family thrive in every season of life.

 I am seeking help for my child, what is the difference between family coaching and counseling?

 Family coaching is often used by parents that are not quite ready for their children to have counseling services but they know they need a little help.
-Many of our parents that use family coaching tend to have a “I want to be able to fix this myself” attitude.
+Many of our parents that use family coaching tend to have an “I want to be able to fix this myself” attitude.

 Although most family coaching is to help a child, the parents are the individual participating in the services.
-Family coaching differs in counseling/therapy in that it is a less intense support.
+Family coaching differs from counseling/therapy in that it is less intense support.
 Instead of providing therapy where the client processes their thoughts, feelings, and body sensation, family coaches provide a sort of assessment and consultation for the caregivers.